speck0413/notes/PF2E/Strength of Thousands/Leafy/Diary.md

 ### Sunday, Abadius 21st 4723 AR

 We monitored the entrance into the cave system for any activity, but nothing appeared.
-To make sure our new friends [[Reflected-Upon-Gossamer-Strands]] and [[Barest-Threads-Billowing Maztachia]]
+To make sure our new friends [[Reflected-Upon-Gossamer-Strands]] and [[Barest-Threads-Billowing Maztachia]] are safe I grew a tree to cover the hole.
+Now I can rest easy that our friends who are moving into the old building are safe.